Speed limits in Canada

 Canadian speed limits are set by different levels of government (federal, provincial, and municipal), depending on the jurisdiction under which the road falls, resulting in differences from province to province.
 The limits have been posted in kilometres per hour (km/h) since September 1, 1977.
 Before then, when Canada used Imperial units, speed limits were in miles per hour (mph).

 Statutory speed limits

 Statutory speed limits are default speed limits set by statute in each province or territory.
 They apply on roads which do not have posted speed limits.

 In most provinces and territories, statutory speed limits are 50 km/h in urban areas, 80 km/h in rural areas.
 There is no statutory speed limit for grade-separated freeways; however the typical speed limit in most provinces is 100 km/h or 110 km/h.
 Statutory speed limits for school zones tend to be 30 or 40 km/h in urban areas and 50 km/h in rural areas.
-The highest posted speed limit in the country is 120 km/h (75 mph) and can be found only on the Coquihalla Highway.

 "N/A" means there is no such roadway in the province or territory.
 This table contains the statutory maximum speed limits, in kilometres per hour, on roads in each category.